FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

  * **Root CAs**

- This folder contains a list of self-signed X.509 certificates of the Root CAs recognized by this organization.
+ This folder contains a list of self-signed X.509 certificates of the Root CAs trusted by this organization.
 There must be at least one Root CA X.509 certificate in this MSP folder.

  * **Intermediate CAs**

- This folder contains a list of X.509 certificates of the Intermediate CAs recognized by this organization.
+ This folder contains a list of X.509 certificates of the Intermediate CAs trusted by this organization.
 Each certificate must be signed by one of the Root CAs in the MSP or by an Intermediate CA -- or a chain of ICAs -- that ultimately lead back to a trusted Root CA. There do not need any Intermediate CA X.509 certificates in this MSP folder -- they are optional.

  * **Organizational Units**

  This folder contains a list of organizational units that are considered to be part of the MSP.
 This is useful when you want to restrict membership of principals from a particular organization, as will sometimes be the case when that organization has a rich structure, [as discussed earlier](#OUMSP).
-You can see [how to configure the list of recognized OUs](../ReferenceMaterial/MembershipServicesProvider.md) in the reference material.
+You can see [how to configure the list of trusted OUs](../ReferenceMaterial/MembershipServicesProvider.md) in the reference material.

  Specifying OUs is optional.
 If no OUs are listed all of the principals that are part of an MSP will be considered members of the organization.